pedroalvesbatista/singularity-admindocs/configfiles.rst

 Keyserver Configuration
 =======================

-By default, Singularity will use the keyserver correlated to the active cloud service endpoint.
+By default, Apptainer will use the keyserver correlated to the active cloud service endpoint.
 This behavior can be changed or supplemented via the ``add-keyserver`` and ``remove-keyserver`` commands.
 These commands allow an administrator to create a global list of key servers used to verify container